Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

-where $\mathbf{D_U f(\widehat{U})}$ is the Jacobian of $\mathbf{f(U)}$ evaluated at the periodic travelling wave $\mathbf{\widehat{U}}(z)$.
-Solutions of this eigenvalue problem correspond to the spectrum of the linear operator $\mathcal{L}= \partial_{zz} - \gamma \partial_z + \mathbf{D_U f}(\mathbf{\widehat{U}}) $, acting on $\mathbf{\widetilde{u}}(z)$.
+where $\mathbf{D_U f(\widehat{U})}$ is the Jacobian of $\mathbf{f(U)}$ evaluated at $\mathbf{\widehat{U}}$.
+Solutions of this eigenvalue problem correspond to the spectrum of the linear operator $\mathcal{L} = \partial_{zz} - \gamma \, \partial_z + \mathbf{D_U f}(\mathbf{\widehat{U}}) $, acting on $\mathbf{V}(z)$.
 Spectra of linear operators separate into discrete and continuous parts; they are known as the point and essential spectra, respectively.
-It can be shown that the point spectrum of periodic TWs in reaction-diffusion models is always empty \cite{sandstede2002stability}, so we will use `spectrum' to refer to the essential spectrum throughout the paper.
-A periodic travelling wave $\mathbf{\widehat{U}}(z)$ is said to be spectrally (or linearly) stable if the spectrum of the associated linear operator $\mathcal{L}$, which always contains the origin, lies otherwise entirely in the left half of the complex plane.
+It can be shown that the point spectrum of periodic TWs in reaction-diffusion models is always empty~\cite{sandstede2002stability}, so we will use `spectrum' to refer to the essential spectrum throughout this paper.
+A periodic TW solution $\mathbf{\widehat{U}}$ is said to be spectrally (or linearly) stable if the spectrum of the associated linear operator $\mathcal{L}$, which always contains the origin, lies otherwise entirely in the left half of the complex plane.
 Conversely, if the spectrum contains any eigenvalues with positive real part, then the corresponding periodic TW is linearly unstable.